YoshithaRathnayake/CALCULATOR-WEBSITE/README.md

 After having been assigned, open your Pull Requests.

-The Pull Requests will be reviewed and merged accordingly.
+The Pull Requests will be reviewed, accepted and merged accordingly.